k4yt3x/video2x/README.md

 ## 2.4.0 (February 8, 2019)

 - **Added AMD Support**.
 You can now use `-d/--driver waifu2x_converter` to specify the waifu2x driver to be `waifu2x-converter-cpp`.
 Note that you'll have to download and configure [waifu2x-converter-cpp](https://github.com/DeadSix27/waifu2x-converter-cpp/releases) first.

-## 2.3.0 (February 8, 2019)

-- Added the ability to specify the cache directories as required by @AusNaminator
-- Fixed the problem where if there's insufficient RAM, the warning doesn't pause the script and prompt the user to reduce the amount of threads used.
-- Some other minor adjustments.

 ## Description